-COMMENDEE 2018-19: Micky, a Prison Officer for over twenty years, works at the HMP Grendon Therapeutic Community.
-He is Commended for ‘a lifetime contribution to the Prison Service’ and for the excellence and ‘magic touch’ of his recent contribution to TC Plus, a new enhanced unit for prisoners with learning difficulties.
+COMMENDEE 2018-19: Michael is a Supervising Officer at HMP Grendon.
+He is Commended for “a lifetime contribution to the Prison Service,” and in particular for his pivotal role in the prison’s new Therapeutic Community Plus unit for prisoners with learning difficulties.

 [Report based on original nomination and any supporting materials submitted to the Trust]

 When Micky started work as a Prison Officer in 1997, he was posted to Grendon, 170 miles from his home in Liverpool.
 He commuted from his wife and young children for 12 months until he could relocate his family.
 Nonetheless, from the first day he walked into Grendon, Micky ‘knew the upheaval had been worth it’ and felt he had found ‘the best prison in the country’.
 More recently, Micky was part of a small core team running a completely new wing, TC Plus, for those with learning difficulties.
 [Learning difficulties is a complex and challenging issue addressed in The Butler Trust workshop on the Management and Care of Prisoners with Learning Difficulties, Custody and Community, held jointly with the Prison Reform Trust.]